ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getPlaybackWatershed*

-Retrieves the current status of the PlaybackWatershed setting, indicating whether project-specific watershed rules are applied for non-live content.
-This setting helps enforce content restrictions based on predefined guidelines, ensuring compliance with project-specific requirements.
+Retrieves the current playback watershed setting, which determines whether content is restricted based on watershed guidelines.
+This feature is useful for managing viewing restrictions and ensuring age-appropriate content during specific times.

 ### Related Functions
-[setPlaybackWatershed](#setPlaybackWatershed) : Enables or disables the PlaybackWatershed setting.
+[setPlaybackWatershed](#setPlaybackWatershed) : Allows you to configure the playback watershed setting.

 ### Events